apache/mesos/docs/home.md

 ## Advanced Features

-* [Attributes and Resources](attributes-resources.md) for how to describe the slaves that comprise a cluster.
+* [Attributes and Resources](attributes-resources.md) for how to describe the agents that comprise a cluster.
 * [Fetcher Cache](fetcher.md) for how to configure the Mesos fetcher cache.
 * [Networking for Mesos-managed Containers](networking-for-mesos-managed-containers.md)
 * [Oversubscription](oversubscription.md) for how to configure Mesos to take advantage of unused resources to launch "best-effort" tasks.